A few words about me

 -

-- I need a device A that connects with B and makes C and then sends info to app on my phone, could you make one for me?
+- I need a device A that connects with B, makes C, and then sends info to the app on my phone.
+Could you make one for me?

 -

-- We are a company ABC and want to create a new product XYZ, would you want to work with us?
+- We are a company ABC, and want to create a new product XYZ.
+Would you like to work with us?

 -

-I'm always open for new possibilities, do not hesitate to present your offer, I will consider it.
+I'm always open to new possibilities.
+Do not hesitate to present your offer.
+I will consider it.

 - Do you contribute to any open source projects?